 And how should you respond if someone wishes you a Happy Holiday or Merry Christmas or Happy Hanukkah?

-It’s important your retail sales training instructs employees to greet everyone with Happy Holidays.
-It’s not that you never can say, Merry Christmas or Happy Hanukkah or Happy Kwanza, just wait until the customer has offered you a clue to what they celebrate.
+Your holiday retail sales training must instruct employees to greet everyone with Happy Holidays.
+It’s not that you can never say Merry Christmas or Happy Hanukkah or Happy Kwanza, just wait until the customer has offered you a clue to what they celebrate.

-With the first night of Chanukah occuring the same Saturday as Christmas Eve this year I say, Happy Holidays is still the best greeting for your retail store employees to welcome all customers into your store.
+Happy Holidays is still the best greeting for your retail store employees to welcome all customers into your store.
 Make sure to include that training in your holiday preparations.

-Of course, if you choose to do other, that's your personal choice.
+Of course, if you choose to do otherwise, that's your choice.